Adjusting SPRT for an Efficient Procedure with Finite Number of Applications of Less Effective Treatment: Simulation Studies

 We first consider, $f_0 \sim \operatorname{N}(\theta_0,1), f_1 \sim \operatorname{N}(\theta_1,1)$, with following mean pairs

-The adaptive $SPRT$ procedure continues to perform reliably, producing high $PCS$ and maintaining small inferior allocations across these configurations.
+Results of this simulation study are reported in \autoref{Table1}.
+The adaptive SPRT procedure continues to perform reliably, producing high $PCS$ and maintaining small inferior allocations across these configurations.
 The expected number of allocations to the inferior population remains small and aligns closely with the theoretical benchmark $N_1^\ast$ derived in Section \ref{Section 3.3}.
 As the separation $|\theta_0 - \theta_1|$ increases, $ASN$ declines substantially and as $(\alpha, \beta)$ decreases $\mathbb{E}(N_{1,n})$ increases to the finite limit $N_1^\ast$, reflecting good discrimination between the two populations.
-Detailed results are reported in \autoref{Table1}.